vhomonov/react-date-picker/README.md

 Also you need to have `React` included in the page.

-`react-date-picker` works with both React 0.11.2 and the newer 0.12, but React 0.12 is the preferred version
+The preferred **React** version for `react-date-picker` is  >=0.12.
+The initial version of `react-date-picker` worked with React 0.11.2 as well, but I do not intend to continue to support it, in order to be able to focus on advancing the current features and developing other high-quality React components.

 ### Example